 Is it too soon to start a new relationship? l Is lack of confidence stopping you? l When is the 'right' time for intimacy? l Talking about the future l Introducing your children to your new partner l How to find space with children living at home l What about finances?

 Whether you recently got divorced or lost your spouse, it's always difficult to know when the right time to move on is.
 For some, it simply never comes - and it's alright to feel that way.
-However, if do you find yourself in love again, it may be time to dip a toe in the water.
+However, if you do find yourself in love again, it may be time to dip a toe in the water.
 Whatever your past, you should only ever enter into a new relationship with hope and optimism.
-If it feels too soon, it likely is so talk it through and find out if it's worth fighting for.
+If it feels too soon, it likely is, so talk it through and find out if it's worth fighting for.

 "Please do not feel guilty about enjoying the company of another man as I am sure you would not have wanted your late husband to be lonely had you died first."